k0ez13/N3WTuX/README.md

 ## Credits

-Special thanks to the Original AimTux project: https://github.com/AimTuxOfficial/AimTux.
+Special thanks to the Missedit projetc < https://github.com/HackerPolice/MissedIT Special thanks to the Original AimTux project > https://github.com/AimTuxOfficial/AimTux.

-Special thanks to the Fuzion For Panaroma Update And For Quality Codes: https://github.com/LWSS/Fuzion.
+Special thanks to the Fuzion For Panaroma Update And For Quality Codes > https://github.com/LWSS/Fuzion.

-Special thanks to the Nimbus project : https://github.com/NimbusProjects/Nimbus
+Special thanks to the Nimbus project > https://github.com/NimbusProjects/Nimbus

-Special thanks to the Gamesneeze project : https://github.com/seksea/gamesneeze
+Special thanks to the Gamesneeze project > https://github.com/seksea/gamesneeze